inspec/inspec/docs/resources.rst

 iptables
 =====================================================
-Use the ``iptables`` InSpec audit resource to test rules that are defined in ``iptables``, which maintains tables of IP packet filtering rules.
+Use the ``iptables`` |inspec resource| to test rules that are defined in ``iptables``, which maintains tables of IP packet filtering rules.
 There may be more than one table.
 Each table contains one (or more) chains (both built-in and custom).
 A chain is a list of rules that match packets.
 When the rule matches, the rule defines what target to assign to the packet.

 **Stability: Experimental**

 Syntax
 -----------------------------------------------------
-A ``iptables`` InSpec audit resource block declares tests for rules in IP tables:
+A ``iptables`` |inspec resource| block declares tests for rules in IP tables:

 .. code-block:: ruby